If you’re tired of meat, vegetables, and potatoes sticking to the inside of foil then it’s probably time to look into other types of wraps.

 - As a general rule, the paper will do well when you’re cooking for a long time on low heat.

-- Using aluminum foil and plastic wrap to seal food can lead to soggy results.
-This paper lets your food breathe while cooking and allows you to give dishes a crunchier texture.
+4. Using aluminum foil and plastic wrap to seal food can lead to soggy results.
+This paper lets your food breathe while grilling and allows you to give dishes a crunchier texture.

 Which side of parchment paper goes down?